FloTeu/digital-product-generator/README.md

 - [ ] Refactor backed code to REST api
 - [ ] Clean up pyproject.toml dependencies
 - [x] Crawling performance optimization: Only change postcode if less than 48 products could be found
-- [ ] If login was successful show some checkmark in the sidebar instead of login inputs
+- [x] If login was successful show some checkmark in the sidebar instead of login inputs
 - [ ] Checkout paper/repo https://idea2img.github.io/
 - [x] Include GPT-4 for image caption
 - [x] Include dalle 3 for image genenration
 - [x] Show if char limit of mba is exceeded
+- [ ] Fix change prompt bug

 ## License